F0903/csv_parsing/README.md

 ## Usage

-To use the parser, you can follow the example below
+To use the parser, you can follow the example below:

 ```py
 from .parsing.parser import CsvParser, BadLineMode